Chicago’s Most Eclectic Independent Music Publication

 Thalia Hall in Chicago’s Pilsen neighborhood was packed tight on Monday night, as fans welcomed back Belly for a long-awaited celebration – the 30th anniversary of their 1995 sophomore album King.
 The alt-rock darlings of the ‘90s delivered a night that was equal parts nostalgia and renewal, proving that time has only deepened their chemistry and charm.

 After a powerful run through King – played in a fresh, rearranged sequence that gave each track new life, Belly took a short 15-minute break.
-On the last song before exiting, Greenwood said, “we’re gonna take a break but when we come back we’re gonna play the best of the rest it’s got songs from Star, Doves and b-sides.”
+On the last song before exiting, Greenwood said, “We’re gonna take a break but when we come back we’re gonna play the best of the rest it’s got songs from Star, Doves and b-sides.”
 When they returned, they dove into songs spanning all three of their albums and more.
-“Feed the Tree” drew a euphoric singalong, and “Gepetto” had the floorboards shaking.
+“Feed the Tree” drew a euphoric singalong, and “Gepetto” had the floorboards shaking with everyone jumping up and down along with the rhythm.
 Donelly’s ability to balance sweetness with intensity remains unmatched and Gorman’s syncopated drum beat is one of those riffs that shaped 90’s alternative music.

 Belly’s fans have always been fiercely loyal, and Monday night was no exception.
 Some had traveled across state lines for the show.
 One young fan near the front held up a handmade sign that read, “Welcome home to Chicago!!
 I am Bea!
 It’s been 7 years.
 I’m bigger” — a touching testament to the band’s multigenerational reach and enduring emotional connection.